Fabulosul/GwentStone_Lite/README.md

 ## Conclusion:

-This homework was a great opportunity for my to put into practice all the concepts acknowledged during the first 3 laboratories and to make an idea about how a real-life project in Java is structored.
+This project was a great opportunity for my to put into practice all the concepts acknowledged during the first 3 laboratories and to make an idea about how a real-life project in Java is structored.
 Also, it was a good chance for me to comprehend the usefullness of Javadoc comments and how they can help a future reader better understand the implementation of the code.
 One other important aspect of this task was the fact that at the end of it I began to see the key differences between the functional programming and the OOP and how the latter can be more efficient in many cases, especially when the assignment is big and needs to be scalable.
-To sum up, this game was a good start into the Object-Oriented Programming world and I am looking forward to the next laboratories and homeworks to see how I can improve my skills and knowledge in this field.
+To sum up, this game was a good start into the Object-Oriented Programming world and I am looking forward to the next laboratories and projects to see how I can improve my skills and knowledge in this field.